-The major wine merchants and wine producers house with headquarters in Burgundian Beaune was founded in 1859 by Louis Jadot.
-The last direct descendant Louis-Alain Jadot died in 1968.
-At the request of the family André Gagey took over the function of a director-general, he had been in charge since 1962.
-In 1985, the company came into the possession of the American group Kobrand.
-The domain Louis Jadot covers today approximately 50 hectares of vines in the very best areas of the Côte d'Or, as well as acquired in the 1980s 40 hectares of vines in the Beaujolais, These include, for example, shares of Grand Cru and Premier Cru locations in the communities or appellations Aloxe-Corton.
+The important wine trading and wine producer house with its headquarters in Burgundian Beaune was founded by Louis Jadot in 1859.
+The last direct descendant, Louis-Alain Jadot, died in 1968.
+At the family's request, André Gagey took on the role of general director.
+He had been in charge since 1962.
+In 1985 the company came into the possession of the American group Kobrand.
+The domain Louis Jadot today covers around 50 hectares of vineyards in the very best areas of Cote d'Or, as well as 40 hectares of vineyards acquired in the 1980s Beaujolais, This includes, for example, shares of Grand Cru and Premier Cru locations in the municipalities and appellations Aloxe-Corton.
 Chambolle-Musigny.
 Gevrey-Chambertin.
 Montrachet.
 Morey-Saint-Denis.
 Pommard and Vougeot,

-The company also owns the two Domaines Gagey and Duc de Magenta.
-The wines are basically not in expanded so that the terroir can fully develop in the taste of the wine.
-The top products are labeled under their own domain Louis Jadot.
-The Corton-Charlemagne for example, is considered as the best white wine, which is pressed under the famous name of this Grand Cru situation.
-But it is also produced by purchased grapes excellent wines.
-In 1998, a new winery was started up near Beaune.
+The company also owns two domains, Gagey and Duc de Magenta.
+The wines are basically not in expanded so that the terroir fully unfold in the taste of the wine.
+The top products are labeled under Louis Jadot's own domain.
+The Corton-Charlemagne For example, it is considered the best white wine ever made under the famous name of this Grand Cru location.
+Excellent wines are also produced from purchased grapes.
+In 1998 a new winery near Beaune was opened.